KNowledgeOnWebScale/walder/README.md

 #### Accessing front-matter metadata in layout templates

-I is handy if layout template can be parametrized from their 'calling' view templates.
+It is handy if a layout template can be parametrized from its 'calling' view templates.
 Some usecases:
-- Set a specific title.
+- Set a title, specific to a view.
 - Control the appearance of a navigation bar.

-For this purpose, Walder collects all [front-matter](https://github.com/jxson/front-matter) metadata fields and adds them to the data into an object named `attributes` (in addition to the already added object named `content`.
+For this purpose, Walder collects all [front-matter](https://github.com/jxson/front-matter) metadata fields and adds them to the data forwarded to the layout template file into an object named `attributes` (in addition to object named `content`).

 Example view template file, specifying a title that will be handled by the layout template:
 ```